 B2B Sales Trends: Customer Experience, Automation and the Impact of Technology

-A new research report from DocuSign surveyed more than 750 sales professionals to examine the rapidly evolving state of selling processes and priorities.
+A research report from DocuSign surveyed more than 750 sales professionals to examine the rapidly evolving state of selling processes and priorities.
 The data revealed key sales trends, including the growing use of technology to deliver better customer experiences, how successful sales teams adapted to remote selling and the need to digitize and automate the contract process.

 Here’s a preview of some of the key findings: